 The assay kit provides materials for the quantitative measurement of adrenaline in plasma and urine.
-Adrenaline is extracted using a cis-diolspecific affinity gel and acylated to N-acyladrenaline and then converted enzymatically into N-acylmetanephrine.
+Adrenaline is extracted using a cis-diol-specific affinity gel and acylated to N-acyladrenaline and then converted enzymatically into N-acylmetanephrine.

 The competitive Adrenaline - ELISA kit uses the microtitre plate format.
 Adrenaline is bound to the solid phase of the microtiter plate.
 Acylated adrenaline from the sample and solid phase bound adrenaline compete for a fixed number of antiserum binding sites.
 When the system is in equilibrium, free antigen and free antigen-antiserum complexes are removed by washing.
 The antibody bound to the solid phase adrenaline is detected by anti-rabbit IgG / peroxidase.
 The substrate TMB / peroxidase reaction is monitored at 450 nm.
-The amount of antibody bound to the solid phase adrenaline of antibody bound to the solid phase adrenaline from the solid phase adrenaline is inversely proportional to the adrenaline concentration of the sample.
+The amount of antibody bound to the solid phase adrenaline of antibody bound to the solid phase adrenaline of antibody bound to the solid phase adrenaline formation.